-- HOMA CAPITAL continuously monitors the ESG controversies of the companies in which it invests (Source: Moody's (ex-Vigeo Eiris); RepRisk): The ESG Strategic Committee examines the most significant events regarding the issuer and its sector. - The screening covered by HOMA CAPITAL is stricter than the subjects considered by the ten principles of the Global Compact.
+- HOMA CAPITAL continuously monitors the ESG controversies of the companies in which it invests (Source: MSCI ; RepRisk): The ESG Strategic Committee examines the most significant events regarding the issuer and its sector. - The screening covered by HOMA CAPITAL is stricter than the subjects considered by the ten principles of the Global Compact.
 Therefore, HOMA CAPITAL may have to make additional exclusions.